 Calendars for Spanish Reading Practice

 Keeping track of family activities on a paper calendar helps children know what to expect and is an easy way to add Spanish reading practice to the day.
-You can print calendars in Spanish like this one from Dibujos.net.
+You can print calendars in Spanish like this calendar for 2020 from Dibujos.net.
 In addition to the months and days in Spanish, this calendar includes holidays observed in Spanish.
 You can download the whole year or individual months.